How to Destroy Data

 The bundles were fastened shut with transparent tape.
 Post-Its were also fastened to plastic film sleeves and to Panorex films with transparent tape.
 Then, the cabinets were stored in a non-air-conditioned garage.
 After about ten hot summers, the tape made for a sticky mess.

 I emptied out half of one drawer, separating out the bitewing films in their various holders, and then pulling the film out of the holders.
+I timed that.
 It took between an hour and a half and two hours to clear out half of one drawer.
-I was looking at a little over 50 hours of work.
+So, I was looking at a little over 50 hours of work.

 Much of the time went into pulling the films out of the plastic sleeves.
 It's possible, but difficult and slow.
 I found that if I only separated the film, putting the film in transparent sleeves into one pile, film in small paper envelopes into a second pile, and film in the cardboard and rigid plastic frames into a third, I could empty a drawer in an hour or slightly more.